Top 10 Harry Nilsson Songs

 # 1 – Without You

 Harry Nilsson’s tremendous ballad “Without You” remains one of the most beautiful and explosive rock and roll ballads ever.
 The song’s melody, arrangement, production, and incredible vocal performance define one of the greatest moments in recorded history.
-The song has been covered many times, but none of them compare to Harry Nilsson’s cover version.
+The song has been covered many times, but none compare to Harry Nilsson’s version.

 “Without You” is one of Harry Nilsson’s most iconic and enduring songs, yet it is not a Nilsson original.
 The ballad was written by Pete Ham and Tom Evans of the British rock band Badfinger and first appeared on their 1970 album No Dice.
 Nilsson’s version, featured on his 1971 album Nilsson Schmilsson, transformed the song into a global hit, showcasing his exceptional vocal range and emotional depth.